-1.3.1.
+- 1.3.1.
 The Trust endorses the non-statutory advice and guidance from the Department of Education (July 2013), along with any subsequent review recommendations.
-The following legislation applies to this policy: Section 550A of the Education Act 1996, Education and Inspections Act 2006, DfE Non statutory guidance, 'The Use of Reasonable Force Advice for School Leaders, Staff and Governing Bodies', 2013.

-- 1.3.2.
-The School adheres to government non-statutory guidance and does not adopt a 'no contact' approach, as this breaches the 'duty of care' towards a pupil that all our staff hold within a school setting, or prevent them taking action needed to prevent a pupil causing harm.
+The following legislation applies to this policy: Section 550A of the Education Act 1996, Education and Inspections Act 2006, DfE Non statutory guidance, 'The Use of Reasonable Force Advice for School Leaders, Staff and Governing Bodies', 2013. - 1.3.2.
+The School adheres to government non-statutory guidance and does not adopt a 'no contact' approach, as this breaches the 'duty of care' towards a young person that all our staff hold within a school setting, or prevent them taking action needed to prevent a young person causing harm.
 This guidance is based upon a number of principles.
-In line with the UN Convention on the Rights of the Child, this policy acknowledges that all cpupils have a right to be treated with dignity and respect, and to be protected from their own dangerous behaviour and that of others. - 1.3.3.
+In line with the UN Convention on the Rights of the Child, this policy acknowledges that all cchildren and young people have a right to be treated with dignity and respect, and to be protected from their own dangerous behaviour and that of others. - 1.3.3.
 The Principals of Schools in the Avanti Trust will ensure that all staff are clear about what constitutes appropriate behaviour and professional boundaries.
 The maintenance of this good practice is important both to protect children and minimise the risk of allegations being made against staff. - 1.3.4.
-Section 93, Education and Inspections Act 2006 sets out that all members of school staff have the legal power to use reasonable force to prevent students committing a criminal offence, injuring themselves or others or damaging property, and to maintain good order and discipline.
+Section 93, Education and Inspections Act 2006 sets out that all members of school staff have the legal power to use reasonable force to prevent children or young people committing a criminal offence, injuring themselves or others or damaging property, and to maintain good order and discipline.
 This power applies to any member of staff in the Avanti Schools Trust School.
-It can also apply to people whom the Principal has temporarily put in charge of pupils such as unpaid volunteers or parents accompanying students on a school organised visit. - 1.3.5.
-The power may be used where the member of staff is lawfully in charge of the pupils, and this includes while on school trips.
+It can also apply to people whom the Principal has temporarily put in charge of children and young people such as unpaid volunteers or parents accompanying children or young people on a school organised visit. - 1.3.5.
+The power may be used where the member of staff is lawfully in charge of the children and young people, and this includes while on school trips.
 Staff members can sometimes be worried that using force will lead to false allegations of unreasonable or unlawful conduct in the form of a complaint or legal action.
 Where a member of staff has acted within the law that is, they have used reasonable force in order to prevent injury, damage to property or disorder this will provide a defence to any criminal prosecution or other civil or public law action.
 This policy and related use of force guidance is intended to help staff feel more confident about using their professional judgement when they think it is necessary and reasonable to use force. - 1.3.6.
 It is always unlawful to use force as a punishment.
 This is because it would fall within the definition of corporal punishment, which is illegal. - 1.3.7.
-Staff must always avoid touching or holding a student in a way that might be considered inappropriate.
+Staff must always avoid touching or holding a child or young person in a way that might be considered inappropriate.